Pylons/pyramid/docs/glossary.rst

     perfom authentication: it leaves it up to an upstream component such as :term:`repoze.who`.  :mod:`repoze.bfg` uses the
     :term:`authentication` data supplied by the upstream component as one input during :term:`authorization`.
+Authentication in
+    :mod:`repoze.bfg` is performed via an :term:`authentication
+    policy`.
   Authorization
     The act of determining whether a user can perform a specific action.
 In bfg terms, this means determining whether, for a given context, any :term:`principal` (or principals) associated with the request have the requisite :term:`permission` to allow the request to continue.
-Authorization in :mod:`repoze.bfg` is performed via its :term:`security policy`.
+Authorization in :mod:`repoze.bfg` is performed via its :term:`authorization policy`.
   Principal
     A *principal* is a string or unicode object representing a user or a user's membership in a group.
 It is provided by the